 Results from a recent study have shown red meat is a better source of protein than a processed plant-based alternative.

-The university has partnered with AgResearch to boost on-farm research capability and facilities, enabling greater interaction between staff and students of Massey and AgResearch, while also providing scope for a range of independent trials to operate at any one time.
+The facility will enable greater interaction between staff and students of Massey and AgResearch, while also providing scope for a range of independent trials to operate at any one time.

-The Dairy 4 Farm, adjacent to Massey’s Manawatū campus, has 600 spring calving cows and is the larger of the university’s two farms.
+The Dairy 4 Farm, adjacent to Massey’s Manawatū campus, has approximately 600 spring calving cows and is the largest of the university’s two farms.

 “Our partnership with Massey means we can make the most out of combining our resources and expertise, while the close physical proximity of the farm to our respective facilities in Palmerston North makes everything simpler and more efficient.
 That close collaboration also means together we can develop the next generation of researchers to tackle the complex issues that New Zealand and the globe is facing.